nueverest/blowdrycss/README.md

 The result is that multiple kilobytes worth of unused, dead CSS data remain.

 #### Scenario 2 - CSS Pre-compiler:
-CSS pre-compilation with SASS/SCSS or LESS is awesome, and makes writing lots of CSS rules easy.
-For instance, you can now auto-generate hundreds of header rules like the ones above if care is not taken.
-The power of the pre-compiler represents a double edged sword.
+CSS compilation with SASS/SCSS, PostCSS, or LESS is awesome, and makes writing lots of CSS rules easy.
+Tools like these allow auto-generation of hundreds of header rules like the ones above.
+If care is not taken this leverage can rapidly grow the CSS file.

 ##### SCSS Mixin example from a recent project: